Simon Dix

 I work across all 7 days, between 11.59am and 11.59pm.
 But I never have more than 12 sessions per week, because I'm not one of these people who can see 6 or 7 clients a day, one after the other, and still guarantee focussed, mentally alert, carefully tailored sessions.

 My Brain would go on strike if I tried.
 I need to be able to connect to your descriptions of what you experience, using your perspective, to really understand what you're going through.
 And that takes a particular kind of mental agility.
 Of which I simply don't have a limitless supply anymore.
-Between 90 and 120 minutes, two (or sometimes three) times a day, is about my ceiling.
+Between 90 and 120 minutes, two times a day, is about my ceiling.

 There are no forms to fill in, no contracts to sign, no minimum number of sessions to agree to, literally no pressure involved at all.
 Because pressure leads to stress, and we all have enough of that to deal with already.
 That and anxiety, because the world seems designed to cause plenty of that too.

-If I'd had any therapy at all as a young person, anything really to help me to begin to actually understand myself and how I might manage to function successfully in neurotypical society without feeling stretched to breaking point all the time, I'm certain life would've been immeasurably easier.
+If I'd had any therapy at all as a young person, anything really to help me to begin to actually understand myself, and how I might manage to function successfully in neurotypical society without feeling stretched to breaking point all the time, I'm certain life would've been immeasurably easier.
 I might not have tried quite so hard, for instance, to drink my autism to death in my teens, after learning that alcohol abuse kills brain cells and deciding that it was worth the risk to the good bits of my brain, to attempt to kill off some of the ones which made me different and awkward and anxious.
 A dangerous misunderstanding which could easily have been avoided if I'd felt able to discuss it with anyone.
 Didn't even know it was autism back then, let alone autism mixed with adhd.
 I just longed to be less different; more anonymous, identical to the herd, safe.

-It is the great potential for positive change at an impressionable life stage which motivates me to provide the sort of counselling service that I do, driven by the simple desire to Help, which is another of my major traits.
+It is the great potential for positive change at an impressionable life stage which motivates me to provide the sort of counselling service that I do, driven by the simple desire to Help, which is one of my major traits.

 Training, qualifications & experience